 Time for a beauty refresh?
-These cult-fave beauty gems are all on sale — starting at $6
+These cult-fave beauty gems are all on sale — starting at $5

 This waterproof liquid eyeliner has an ultra-precise tip for a defined finish every time.

 "My go-to eyeliner used to be the tattoo liner by Kat Von D. But of course at $20+ for a liner that I used regularly it just wasn’t affordable," wrote a satisfied budget shopper.
 "I decided to give this a shot about a year ago when I went to a water park.
-This eyeliner is ridiculously water-proof.
-Of course if you rub your eyes it’ll come off but if you leave it as is it’s fine.
+This eyeliner is ridiculously waterproof.
+Of course, if you rub your eyes it’ll come off but if you leave it as is it’s fine.
 And when you reapply it doesn’t do that annoying layering most liners do.
 It’s become my absolute favorite liner to use and it’s super easy to get the perfect line.
 I can’t recommend this enough.
 It’s been with me through water parks, hot summer days, rainy days, excessive sweating, and those emotional moments.
 It’s a heckin’ great liner for the price point!"

 For day or night, this moisturizer provides intense hydration for skin to help to fill in lines and wrinkles.

 If you’re mourning the loss of collagen and elasticity in your skin, this collagen day and night cream from L’Oreal may just be your new jar of youth.
 It claims to give your skin an intense dose of hydration to restore its youthful bounce.
-With nearly 40,000 five-star ratings, Amazon reviewers back up that claim.
+With over 41,000 five-star ratings, Amazon reviewers back up that claim.

 "I have used this moisturizer for [what] seems like forever," shared a loyal user.
-"I'm now in my mid 80s and people that don't know me think I'm in my late 60s or early 70s.
+"I'm now in my mid-80s and people that don't know me think I'm in my late 60s or early 70s.
 They always ask me what my secret is and I tell them about this moisturizer.
 I use it morning and night."

 This tinted moisturizer contains sunscreen and retinol to both protect and rejuvenate your skin.